 The film starts out in David’s perspective when his father commits suicide and follows him as he falls in love and has children, skipping seamlessly ahead in time without warning — we feel the quick passage of time in the same way he does.
 Once his daughter Laurence (Karelle Tremblay) becomes a teenager, the film shifts to her perspective, and follows her coming-of-age story.

-The Seventh Row (7R): Suicide looms large in the film.
+Seventh Row (7R): Suicide looms large in Our Loved Ones.
 What made you want to broach this topic?

-7R: The film starts off in David’s perspective.
+7R: Our Loved Ones starts off in David’s perspective.
 Midway through the film, it really shifts more towards Laurence.
 That really shapes how you see her in a different light and see him as not just a father figure but someone who was once young and confused.
 How did you decide to switch perspectives?

 Also, this character David, he has everything.
 He has a wife.
 He has children.
 But he has this melancholy.
 His children make him so happy.
 He needs them.
 It’s a reason for him to be alive.
 But in another way, it’s tragic, because they are growing up.
 He’s too sensitive to live with that.
 What’s good for him also kills him.
 It’s the tragedy of life.
 He cannot accept that life is passing by.